WASHINGTON (AP) - Sure, living in the White House has its perks. But a clothing allowance is not one of them.

 Seven frugal do's and don'ts that first ladies have tried over the years:

 1. TROT OUT RETREADS: Even first ladies recycle their clothes.
-Michelle Obama recently welcomed military moms to a Mother's Day tea wearing the same shirtdress she'd worn to lunch with Katy Perry in 2012.
+Michelle Obama recently welcomed military moms to a Mother's Day tea wearing the same shirtdress she had worn to lunch with Katy Perry in 2012.
 Lady Bird Johnson put her 1965 inaugural gala gown, a white peau de soie dress with a beaded bodice, back in the rotation three times over the next two years.

 2. BUY OFF THE RACK: Laura Bush experienced the "ultimate in clothing faux pas" when she selected an $8,500 red lace Oscar de la Renta gown to wear to the Kennedy Center Honors in 2006 without modifying the design.
 "In the book, that red dress had looked perfect.
 It vaguely crossed my mind that someone else might see the dress and think exactly the same thing," Mrs. Bush wrote in her memoir, "but what were the odds of that woman wearing it to a White House party?"
 Pretty good, it turns out.
 Three other women turned up in the identical gown.
 They made the best of it by posing for a group photo at a White House reception.
 Then Mrs. Bush ran upstairs and changed into a navy blue dress from the back of her closet before heading to the Kennedy Center.